batect/batect/ROADMAP.md

   * warn when proxy environment variables aren't in URL format or don't have the `http` or `https` schemes
   * warn when proxy settings for daemon don't match local environment (can get this through API)
   * warn when a container used as a dependency does not have a health check defined
+  * warn when containers or tasks don't follow expected naming convention
 * support for Windows
   * send updated console dimensions to daemon if console is resized while container is running
   * fix issue where app appears to hang when running on a 32-bit JVM (field size / alignment issue in named pipes calls?)